thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/configs/README.md

 Below is a summary of configs that correspond to figures in the Demonstrating Monty Capabilities paper, with descriptions motivating the choice of config parameters.

-After installing the environment (see `../README.md`), to run an experiment, run:
+After installing the environment (see `../README.md` for instructions), to run an experiment, run:

 ```bash
 python run.py -e <experiment_name>